 Sometimes, you create your stress by poor time management.
 When you try and cram too many tasks into a short time frame, or agree to deadlines that may be slightly unrealistic, it’s going to leave you experiencing stress.
 If you have several projects happening at once it is good practice to prioritise the tasks.
 This way, you can focus on the jobs that require your time more, rather than trying to complete all tasks at once.
 Where possible, you should delegate duties to other people who are capable of performing these tasks.

 Sometimes, just talking to people can help when you are stressed.
 Finding a friend or loved one can help you unload some of the stress.
 By discussing your problems with other people, they may help you come up with a solution to deal with the stress.
 If you feel you are suffering from stress and you need some help, you can find advice and contacts here.

 Stress has been in our DNA for hundreds of thousands of years.
-We are meant to feel stress in our bodies, but in the modern world most of us are overexposed to stress.
+We are meant to feel stress in our bodies, but in the modern world, most of us are overexposed to stress.
 The fight or flight response is a natural performance enhancer in short bursts.
 But prolonged exposure to stress can increase the adverse effects it has on your health and mental wellbeing.
-If you are feeling stress, there are several protocols you can put in place to help manage that stress.
+If you are feeling stressed, there are several protocols you can put in place to help manage that stress.
 Learning to identify stressors and then manage the hormonal response can be beneficial to your health.
 Exercising and following a good nutritional plan can help you both physically and mentally to cope with stress.
-If you feel you are experiencing too much stress, you can look towards professional help and medication.
+If you feel you are experiencing too much stress, you can look for professional help and medication.